ReclaimTheWild/priv_wiki/_tag/official-article.md

 ---
-description: Articles that we originally featured on the official Reclaim the Wild's website
+description: Articles that were originally featured on the official Reclaim the Wild's website
 ---
 {% include tags/page.md %}